edalorzo/fundamental-programming/README.rst

     this.amount = amount;
  }

-However, if we just do this, we should also include a constructor, otherwise the object may still be built in an invalid state:
+However, if we just do this, we should also include a constructor, otherwise, the object may still be built in an invalid state:

 .. code-block:: java